Azure/aca-landing-zone-accelerator/scenarios/aca-internal/README.md

 :arrow_forward: [Bicep-based deployment guide](./bicep)

 :arrow_forward: [Terraform-based deployment guide](./terraform)
-> :information_source: **NOTE**: Terraform is not supporting yet the new [Azure Container Apps workload profiles, more networking features, and jobs](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/generally-available-azure-container-apps-workload-profiles-more/ba-p/3913345).
-The terraform implementation in this repo is refering to the older [V1.1.0 implementation](https://github.com/Azure/aca-landing-zone-accelerator/tree/V1.1.0/scenarios/aca-internal/terraform), which is not securing the egress traffic behind an Azure Firewall.
+> :information_source: **NOTE**: The official Terraform AzureRM provider does not currently support the new [Azure Container Apps workload profiles, more networking features, and jobs](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/generally-available-azure-container-apps-workload-profiles-more/ba-p/3913345).
+The Terraform implementation in the main branch is referring to the older [V1.1.0 implementation](https://github.com/Azure/aca-landing-zone-accelerator/tree/V1.1.0/scenarios/aca-internal/terraform), which is not using workload profiles therefore the egress network traffic is not secured through an Azure Firewall.
-> For a more up to date Terraform implementation of the Secure Baseline Scenario, please check the [udr-implementation-azapi branch](https://github.com/Azure/aca-landing-zone-accelerator/tree/feature/udr-implementation-azapi/scenarios/aca-internal/terraform).
+> For a Terraform implementation using the [AzAPI provider](https://learn.microsoft.com/azure/developer/terraform/overview-azapi-provider) of the Secure Baseline Scenario, please check out the [udr-implementation-azapi branch](https://github.com/Azure/aca-landing-zone-accelerator/tree/feature/udr-implementation-azapi/scenarios/aca-internal/terraform).
+Once the AzureRM provider provides support for workload profiles in Azure Container Apps, a full Terraform implementation using the AzureRM provider will be become available in the main branch.

 Alternatively, you can quickly deploy the current LZA directly in your Azure subscription by hitting the button below